DA0-DA0/dao-dao-indexer/docs/architecture.md

 # Architecture

-There are three pieces: the indexer, the API, and Meilisearch.
+There are three pieces: the indexer, the API, Meilisearch, and Soketi.

 ### Indexer